 Tell the children that you are going to affirm, or claim, what we know is true about Jesus.
 Draw the children's attention to the crosses.
 Tell the children that it is true that Jesus died on a cross.
 Wonder together why we see or wear crosses today when it was the way used to kill Jesus.
 Suggest that God took a means of death and transformed it into a symbol of Jesus' love for us.
 Display SCM 4a and tell children that Jesus was buried in a tomb probably similar to this picture.
 Ask them what they notice about the tomb.
 Place SCM 4a on the worship table among the crosses.
 Provide sticky notes.
-Invite the children to write or draw as many things as they know to be true about Jesus, using one sticky note for each idea.
-Encourage the children to think of the stories they know about Jesus.
-Some ideas might be: Jesus was baptized, Jesus welcomed children, Jesus prayed, Jesus gave bread and wine to his friends, and so forth.
+Invite the children to write or draw as many things they know to be true about Jesus as they can, using one sticky note for each idea.
 Have the children take turns naming what is on each note as they stick it to SCM 4a.
 As they say aloud what they have written, invite the children to respond "Yes!" • Simply put, some children are introverts.
 For them, it isn't a matter of being shy, not understanding something, or being afraid; they are uncomfortable.
 Making your group a safe place will help these children find their voice.
 Encourage other children to be patient.
-Celebrating God's Grace
+Praying God's Grace